froggestspirit/PicoGBS/README.md

 This is a POC GBS player, based on a PWM sound example by Robin Grosset, and a heavily modified paenut-gb emulator by Mahyar Koshkouei

-By using this, I am not liable to any damage to hardware caused by this
+By using this, I am not liable to any damage to hardware caused by this.
+Code is set to overclock the pi a little, to 132Mhz

 GBS file will need to be converted to a header file named "gbs.h" if using bash, you can run "convertGBS.sh" and it *should* create a gbs.h file from a gbs.gbs in the same folder